arnabmshop/netflix/README.md

 ## Data Processing
 Upon downloading the dataset, it is received in a zip file format.
 Python is utilized to extract the CSV file from this zip file.
 The Pandas library is then employed to explore and manipulate the dataset.

+## Libraries Used
+The project utilizes the following Python libraries:

+Pandas: For data manipulation and analysis.
+ZipFile: For extracting files from the zip archive.
+sqlalchemy: For connecting to SQL Server and executing SQL queries.
+Kaggle: to import the data from kaggle through api

 ## Loading Data to SQL Server
 The dataset is loaded into an SQL Server database from Python.
 Several operations are performed on the SQL Server: